 What Do I Do if My Pet Is Having an Emergency?

 If your pet is having an emergency during our hospital hours, please call us at 603-898-8982, or bring him directly to our hospital.
-If your pet’s emergency is after hours, please contact one of the following emergency care centers:
+If your pet’s emergency is after hours, please contact:

 Rockingham Emergency Veterinary Hospital

 3 Cobbetts Pond Road